maglore9900/membot/README.md

 ## Prompts

-Membot only has one prompt and its in `modules/prompts.py` and its `main`, feel free to customize this how you like, but keep chat history and user query the way they are.
+Membot only has one prompt and its in `modules/prompts.py` and its `role`, feel free to customize this how you like.